lkodinsson/MARS/Basic/Maneuvers.md

 ## Trip

 **Type:** Offensive
-**Specializations:** Finesse, Martial, Unarmed
+**Specializations:** Martial, Unarmed

 **Stamina Cost:** 1
 **Action Speed:** Standard

 **Resist:** Agility

-Make an attack with -2 to hit and only dealing half damage.
+Make a melee attack dealing blunt damage, with -2 to hit, and dealing half damage.
 If successful, the target becomes prone.
-Unless this skill is made using a weapon with the trip feature, it is considered to be made unarmed.
+Unless this skill is made using a weapon with the trip feature, it can only be made unarmed.
 If this maneuver is used with a weapon that has the trip feature, you don't suffer the -2 to hit.

 ## Triple Shot